mon-gmx/mon-gmx/README.md

 I may come back here from time to time and speak of things I have in my mind.
 I don't contribute to any other social media platform, I like to be the only loon in my feed, so yeah that's it.

-Here's an unacurate image copilot made for me:
+Here's an inaccurate image copilot made for me:

 ![img](https://th.bing.com/th/id/OIG2.tAOiCooWtItZXzBVBXt3?pid=ImgGn)